-- Beam to Column Shear Connections (shear tab, clip angle, end plate). - $^\circ~$ Columns may be Wide Flanges, HSS tubes, or HSS pipes (shear tab only). - $^\circ~$ Beams may be Wide Flanges or Channels (not for end plate). - $^\circ$ $\,$ Double-sided connections available for clip angle shear connections into the column web. - $^\circ~$ Skewed connections available for Wide Flange or HSS tube columns (shear tab only) - Beam to Girder Shear Connections (shear tab, clip angle, end plate). - $^\circ~$ Girders may only be Wide Flanges. - Beams may be Wide Flanges or Channels (not for end plate). - Double-sided connections available for clip angle shear connections into the girder web. - Skewed connections available for shear tabs only. - Shear Splices (beam and column). - Columns may only be Wide Flanges. - Beams may only be Wide Flanges. - Beam to Column Flange Moment Connections (direct weld, extended end plate, flange plates, flush end plate). - Direct Weld and Flange Plate moment connection columns may be Wide Flanges or HSS Rectangular Tubes. - $^\circ~$ Extended End Plate and Flush Plate moment connection columns may only be Wide Flanges. - ° Beams may only be Wide Flanges. - Beam to Column Web Moment Connections (direct weld, flange plates). - ° Columns may only be Wide Flanges. - $^\circ~$ Beam may only be Wide Flanges. - Beam to Column Moment Connections (Continuous beam over column). - ° Columns may be Wide Flanges, HSS Tubes, or HSS Pipes. - Beams may only be Wide Flanges. - Moment Splices (beam and column, direct weld, end plate, flange plate). - Columns may only be Wide Flanges. - Beams may only be Wide Flanges. - Vertical Brace Connections (Chevron, Diagonal Brace, and Knee Brace). - Columns may be Wide Flanges, HSS Tubes, or HSS Pipes. - Beams may be Wide Flanges, HSS Tubes (Chevron and Knee Brace connections only), or HSS Pipes (Chevron and Knee Brace connections only). - Chevron and Diagonal Braces may be Wide Flanges, HSS Tubes, HSS Pipes, Channels, WTs, Double Angles, or Single Angles. - ° Knee Braces may be HSS Tubes, HSS Pipes, Channels, WTs, Double Angles, or Single Angles. - Single Column Base Plate Connections. - Column may be a Wide Flange, Tube, or Pipe. - Brace to Base Plate Connections. - Column may be a Wide Flange, Tube, or Pipe. - Brace to Column Base Plate Connections. - $^\circ~$ Column may be a Wide Flange, Tube, or Pipe. - $^\circ~$ Brace may be HSS Tube, HSS Pipe, Single Angle, Double Angle, WTs, or Channels. - Truss HSS T-Connections. - $^\circ~$ Chord member must be a HSS Tube. - $^\circ~$ Branch member must be a HSS Tube.
+- Beam to Column Shear Connections (shear tab, clip angle, end plate). - $^\circ~$ Columns may be Wide Flanges, HSS tubes, or HSS pipes (shear tab only). - $^\circ~$ Beams may be Wide Flanges or Channels (not for end plate). - $^\circ$ $\,$ Double-sided connections available for clip angle shear connections into the column web. - $^\circ~$ Skewed connections available for Wide Flange or HSS tube columns (shear tab only) - Beam to Girder Shear Connections (shear tab, clip angle, end plate). - $^\circ~$ Girders may only be Wide Flanges. - Beams may be Wide Flanges or Channels (not for end plate). - Double-sided connections available for clip angle shear connections into the girder web. - Skewed connections available for shear tabs only. - Shear Splices (beam and column). - Columns may only be Wide Flanges. - Beams may only be Wide Flanges. - Beam to Column Flange Moment Connections (direct weld, extended end plate, flange plates, flush end plate). - Direct Weld and Flange Plate moment connection columns may be Wide Flanges or HSS Rectangular Tubes. - $^\circ~$ Extended End Plate and Flush Plate moment connection columns may only be Wide Flanges. - ° Beams may only be Wide Flanges. - Beam to Column Web Moment Connections (direct weld, flange plates). - ° Columns may only be Wide Flanges. - $^\circ~$ Beam may only be Wide Flanges. - HSS Beam to Column Moment Connection (direct weld) - ° Columns must be HSS Rectangular or Square Tubes. - Beams must be HSS Rectangular or Square Tubes. - Beam to Column Moment Connections (Continuous beam over column). - ° Columns may be Wide Flanges, HSS Tubes, or HSS Pipes. - Beams may only be Wide Flanges. - Moment Splices (beam and column, direct weld, end plate, flange plate). - Columns may only be Wide Flanges. - Beams may only be Wide Flanges. - Vertical Brace Connections (Chevron, Diagonal Brace, and Knee Brace). - Columns may be Wide Flanges, HSS Tubes, or HSS Pipes. - Beams may be Wide Flanges, HSS Tubes (Chevron and Knee Brace connections only), or HSS Pipes (Chevron and Knee Brace connections only). - Chevron and Diagonal Braces may be Wide Flanges, HSS Tubes, HSS Pipes, Channels, WTs, Double Angles, or Single Angles. - ° Knee Braces may be HSS Tubes, HSS Pipes, Channels, WTs, Double Angles, or Single Angles. - Single Column Base Plate Connections. - ° Column may be a Wide Flange, Tube, or Pipe. - Includes anchorage design, featuring the detailed design and analysis of anchor bolts (Available in v15.0 and newer). - Brace to Base Plate Connections. - Column may be a Wide Flange, Tube, or Pipe. - Brace to Column Base Plate Connections. - Column may be a Wide Flange, Tube, or Pipe. - $^\circ~$ Brace may be HSS Tube, HSS Pipe, Single Angle, Double Angle, WTs, or Channels.

+- Truss HSS T-Connections.

+- $^\circ~$ Chord member must be a HSS Tube.

+- $^\circ~$ Branch member must be a HSS Tube.